jodaf/quilvyn-osric/README.md

 ### Usage

-Once the quilvyn-osric plugin is installed as described above, start Quilvyn and choose 'OSRIC' from the rule sets menu in the initial window.
+Once the quilvyn-osric plugin is installed as described above, start Quilvyn and check the box next to "OSRIC" from the rule sets menu in the initial window.